What To Expect During Your Time with Us

 How the Patient Experience at the Lung Institute is Different

 At the Lung Institute, we take a patient-centric approach to the treatment experience.
 We differentiate ourselves from other healthcare providers by employing patient care coordinators, or highly trained individuals that act as the patient’s guide throughout his or her treatment program.

-Our patient care coordinators are available to answer any questions that current or potential patients have about our stem cell treatment options for lung disease.
+Our patient care coordinators are available to answer any questions that current or potential patients have about our cellular therapy options for lung disease.
 From the moment you contact our office, through treatment and follow-up care, your patient care coordinator will be your dedicated touchstone ensuring that you are fully informed and comfortable.
 The process has been designed by our physicians and administrative staff to bring the utmost ease and assurance to all of our patients throughout their time at the Lung Institute.

 Step 1: Initial Contact

 From the moment you contact the Lung Institute, one of our patient care coordinators will answer questions and learn about you and your medical condition.
 Once you decide that our treatment option is something you would be interested in pursuing, your dedicated patient care coordinator will arrange a free consultation at your convenience.

 Step 2: Consultation

 Patient consultations typically take place in office, but they can also be conducted over the phone.
 During this time, your overseeing physician will ask a series of medical questions to determine your candidacy for treatment.
 Once you have been verified as a candidate, your Lung Institute physician will outline a personalized treatment plan for you.
 At this time, you may be given a brief physical and may be asked to contact your general practitioner and/or pulmonologist to provide previous test results.
 You will then book your appointment for treatment with the Lung Institute administrative staff.